 Until recently, the last decade has been sweet for the plantation’s No.1 enforcer.
 Whitlock was living high off the hog, as he could always be counted on to support any perspective unfavorable to a black athlete.

 Over the last few years, his act has gotten a bit tiresome and his endeavors to really establish a name for himself beyond being the black-blaster haven’t quite panned out.
 Whitlock has slowly faded out of the public spotlight and his latest shock commentary can be acknowledged as nothing more than a desperate attempt to switch the dimming spotlight back on himself.

 He went for the gusto in his recent radio rant about the supposed basketball cancer that is Kobe Bryant.

-I dont see how Bryant, a guy who has made millions of dollars for the Lakers Organization, the NBA and Team USA and brought five championships to LA, could ever be a franchise destroyer.
-Its a fool’s reach at best and almost defamation of character.
+I don’t see how Bryant, a guy who has made millions of dollars for the Lakers organization, the NBA and Team USA and produced five championships in LA, could ever be a franchise destroyer.
+It’s almost defamation of character.

-This dude Whitlock is going to sit in front of the mic, call himself a legit sports guy and say there were far better players than Kobe during his years in the league and base it on a stat some dudes in a magazine created to disparage the brother.
-The nerve of some cats.
+This dude Whitlock is going to sit in front of the mic, call himself a legit sports guy, and say there were far better players than Kobe during his years in the league and base it on some obscure stat.

 To entertain such nonsense is to give legitimacy to all nonsensical, ratings-grabbing garbage that is spewed over our multi-billion dollar media-augmented airways.